MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/recover-from-golden-gmsa-attack.md

 ## Case 3: Resignation of a domain administrator, no information was stolen at time and you can wait for passwords to roll

-If a high privileged member who has domain administrators or equivalent rights resigns, there is no proof of the KDS Root Key exposure at time and you can afford a time window for password rolling.
+If a high privileged member who has domain administrators or equivalent rights resigns, there's no proof of the KDS Root Key exposure at time and you can afford a time window for password rolling.
 You don’t have to recreate the gMSAs.

 As a preventive measure, the KDS Root Key needs to be rolled to prevent any post-exploitation attack.
 For example, the former domain administrator has turned out to be rogue and kept some backups.